Skip to main content

 • Provide detail on their contributions beyond academia.

-• Provide detail on their experience related to healthcare and to the physiotherapy profession (this can include, shadowing, observation, volunteering, etc.).
+• Provide detail on their experience related to healthcare and to the physiotherapy profession (this can include shadowing, observation, volunteering, etc.) to highlight their informal learning.

 References

-Applicants will be required to submit the name and email address of one referee from an academic institution.
+• Once and application is submitted, applicants will be required to submit the name and email address of one referee from an academic institution.
+When this information is entered by the applicant, it will send a reference request to the academic referee to complete

 Interview